Overpayment of Housing Benefit

 Recovery of an overpayment will not prejudice any criminal proceedings taken by us in respect of fraudulent overpayments.

-How we recover benefit from a landlord
+How we recover Housing Benefit from a landlord

 If we recover an overpayment from a landlord, we will issue an invoice.
 We may make deductions from other tenants' benefits paid to that landlord.
 We do not treat the amount of these deductions as rent arrears for those tenants.
 The landlord must not try to recover the shortfall from them.